Traversal§

 provides a purely functional mechanism by which to traverse an informal tree

-composed of List
+composed of List and Map data structures.

 In general, the traversal methods take a configuration object that must contain